Updated 11-23-17. So you want to open your own pho restaurant. Well, you've come to the right place.

 If you're going to open in areas where Asian foods in general, and pho/Vietnamese foods in particular, are all happening, then you have to deal with competition pushing down your prices.
 If you're going to open in areas where you have no competition whatsoever, then you face higher labor and food costs, nonexistent suppliers, and unfamiliar customer base.

 Either way, the reality is there and you must have a plan B and plan C for your pho restaurant.
+You need to be nimble to be able to quickly identify problems and find solutions to solve those problems.
 And by the way, you should count on trying to just survive some months (maybe more) before getting a return or even start earning anything.

 Your pho concept is new, fresh, unique, the best, insert-your-own-adjectives, blah blah blah

 If you are clearly aware of this fact when you start out, then you're already way ahead of your competition.
 So what are the basics?
 First off, your pho has to be pretty good.
 After that, you must really desire to serve your customers.
 Finally, you need to run an effective marketing strategy to attract new and returning customers.
 Everything else follows from there.
-I'll be discussing this in more detail in a future post.
+Together, it's called a well executed operation.
+I'll be discussing this in more detail in future posts.

 Your restaurant/business culture has to be much more than just open, cook and sell